T-Miller0/CV/README.md

 I am a University graduate who has decided to dive straight into coding at Makers Academy.
 I worked throughout my degree and also played rugby which has given me a love of working with people.

-I am currently studying at Makers Academy, upon completion I will be eager to start my first role as a Junior developer bringing my skills along with me.
+I am currently studying at Makers Academy, upon completion I will be eager to start my first role as a Junior Developer bringing my skills along with me.
 I enjoy working in a supportive and cooperative environment where I will have the opportunity to grow my skills and knowledge.
+Throughout my time as a Junior Developer I would not only like to master the language(s) I am using but also learn new languages.

 ## Skills